NCI-ITEB/tumor_epidemiology_approaches/sessions/session_1/practical.md

 Note that we've been using a BAM file which is in binary format, but the output is in readable text.
 Samtools has converted the output from BAM to SAM automatically.

 **14\.** Now let's view the first 20 lines of the aligned reads in the body section.
-The command will be very similar, but without the <code>-H</code> option samtools will ignore the header by default:
+The command will be very similar, but without the <code>-H</code> option samtools will ignore the header:

 <code>samtools view reads.bam|head -20</code>